Viðey: History

 The island has archaeological remains dating back to the early 10th century and was the site where the "father of Reykjavík" Skuli Magnusson constructed his home and a church in the 12th century.
 From 1225 to 1539 an Augustine Monastery was established on the island.
 There is a deserted village on the island, as the island's last inhabitants left in 1943.

 On the Western Island is the Viðeyjarstofa House.
-Viðeyjarstofa House was constructed in 1753-1755 by the Danish government.
+Viðeyjarstofa House was constructed in 1753–1755 by the Danish government.
 The Danish architect Nicolai Eigtved designed the House.
 The House now houses a restaurant.
 Two hike trails start from behind the restaurant and in the summer there is horse rental and a riding school.

 In 1988 American artist Richard Serra was invited by the National Gallery of Iceland to build a work.
-Serra chose Videy Island as the site for Afangar (Stations, Stops on the Road, To Stop and Look: Forward and Back, To Take It All In) (1990).
+Serra chose Viðey Island as the site for Afangar (Stations, Stops on the Road, To Stop and Look: Forward and Back, To Take It All In) (1990).
 The sculpture consists of nine pairs of basalt columns (a material indigenous to Iceland) and placed along the periphery of Vesturey, the northwest part of the island.
 All nine locations share the same elevations in that the stones of each pair are situated at an elevation of 9 and 10 meters, respectively.
 Each set of stones is level at the top.
 All stones at the higher elevation measure 3 meters; all stones at the lower elevation measure 4 meters.
 Because of the variance of topography, the stones in a set are sometimes closer together, sometimes further apart.
-The rise and fall of Videy Island and the surrounding landscape is seen against the fixed measure of the standing stones.The stones are visible along the horizon of the island and orient the viewer against the rise and fall of the surrounding landscape.
+The rise and fall of Viðey Island and the surrounding landscape is seen against the fixed measure of the standing stones.The stones are visible along the horizon of the island and orient the viewer against the rise and fall of the surrounding landscape.

 The Imagine Peace Tower is located on the island.
 It is a "Tower of Light" envisioned and built by artist Yoko Ono as a memorial to John Lennon.
 According to the Associated Press: "The tower is a beam of light, radiating from a wishing well bearing the words "imagine peace" in 24 languages.
-The plan is for it to be lit each year between his birthday, October 9, and his death December 8."
+The plan is for it to be lit each year between his birthday, October 9, and his death, December 8."

 Charles Lindbergh visited the island when he was planning his flight across the Atlantic.
 In Philip Roth's novel The Plot Against America, Lindbergh visits Reykjavík again in 1941, then as President of the United States, and signs a peace treaty with Adolf Hitler.

 The name is thought to reflect that it was forested upon the arrival of the first settlers (Wood Island) rather than, which is also possible, that it simply had driftwood.